 Manhattan KS 66506

 Jessie was raised on a registered Angus ranch in Northeastern Nevada.
 Growing up in a rural part of the country, Jessie was highly active in 4-H and FFA and held several offices at the local, county, and state level for both organizations.
-Her major focus was her beef and sheep projects, but she also participated in livestock judging and public speaking.
 Jessie graduated from Kansas State University with a B.S. in Agricultural Business in 2009.
-She decided to extend her education and received her M.S.
+She received her M.S.
 (2011; Meat Science) and PhD (2015; Animal Science) from Texas Tech University.
-In her time at Texas Tech, Jessie discovered a passion for International research, and began to focus her efforts towards food security research in Latin America.
-Jessie joined the Department of Animal Science and Industry at Kansas State University in August of 2015.
-Her appointment is 100% research as a member of the Kansas State Feed the Future Innovation Lab-Collaborative Research on Sustainable Intensification (SIIL).

 Jessie is a country girl at heart and enjoys spending time on her family’s ranch as much as possible.
 She maintains her own small herd of registered Angus mother cows there as well.
-She also enjoys traveling both international and domestic, cooking, and spending time with her adorable dog, Gus.
+She also enjoys traveling both international and domestic, cooking, and spending time with her adorable dogs, Gus and Newt.